owaruuu/Kana-Practice/README.md

 - Add a go back button to return to the Additional info in a Kana set in the learning page
 - Add a animation to the info tip bar so that it transforms into a circle when no info is available
 - Add animation when you get the correct Kana in the Quiz
+- Finish adding kana tip infos
 - ~~Add this Readme~~
-- Add git repository link to webapp
+- ~~Add git repository link to webapp~~

 ## Acknowledgements